WRC

 Weather: Historic overnight lows have been recorded in the low 30’s while day time highs have been in the mid 80’s.
 Rain is always possible.
 This event is rain or shine, so please ensure you check the weather ahead and pack your gear accordingly.

-Food & Water: Hikers are responsible for providing all of their own meals, water and equipment for the Hike2O Challenge.
+Food & Water: Hikers are responsible for providing all of their own meals, water and equipment for the OTLHT Hike event.
 While water drops are planned and coordinated, there is no guarantee that conditions will allow for water drop trail access.
 There is also no potable water stops along the trail.
-A water filtration system is required for participation in the Hike2O Challenge for this reason.
+A water filtration system is required for participation in the OTLHT Hike for this reason.
 Hikers are welcome to pack in as much water as they like so long as their pack does not exceed 40lbs.
-The suggested weight for an individual pack is approximately 20% of the hiker’s body weight.
+The suggested weight for an individual pack is approximately 20% of the hiker’s body weight or at/below 30lbs.

 Campsites: Camp sites are primitive, meaning there will be no access to bathroom facilities, potable water, or any other typical amenity at a more formal campground.
 Hikers can expect possible uneven terrain at each campsite depending on conditions.
 We encourage each hiker to bring a ground tarp for their tent in the event of muddy or wet conditions.